I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Erica Fyvie, illustrated by Ian Turner

 A thoroughly researched, entertaining adventure into the world of advertising, taking kids through how brand campaigns are created and how they can learn to think critically about the advertising they see every day.
 Published by Kids Can Press, 2021.
+Designed by Barb Kelly.

 “This upbeat, up-to-date look at advertising helps young readers understand just how insidious marketing can be.” —Booklist